Karl Muggeridge

-Starting Out
+Early career

-After several years of Motocross, Muggas began circuit racing in 1994, finishing 4th in his homeland's 250cc series a year later on a Suzuki.
-Over the next 3 years he did an assortment of races around the world, primarily on 600cc Supersport bikes.
+After several years of Motocross, Muggeridge began circuit racing in 1994, finishing 4th in his homeland's 250cc series a year later on a Suzuki.
+Over the next 3 years, he did an assortment of races around the world, primarily on 600cc Supersport bikes.
 He was a regular in his home series in 1996, and in the British championship for the next 2 years, coming 4th overall in 1999, before moving on to the Supersport World Championship.